MonteBearo/Discourse-Docs/Runtime/Components/Display/text-display.md

 |:-----|:------------|
 | Immediate | Displays text immediately to the screen with no form of transition. |
 | ChangeOnDip | Indicates whether the TextVisibilityBehaviour should transition between Hidden and Visible as lines are displayed to the screen. |
 | Typewriter | Reveals the given text character-by-character, at a rate specified on the PreferencesDatabase as TextCharactersPerSecond.
-Can be accelerated by calling ActiveWriter.Accelerate(float speed) on the TextDisplay component. <br><br>[Note: this should be returned to 1 when acceleration input has stopped]. <br><br>For text that is too long to be displayed at once, the TextMeshPro component's **Overflow mode should be set to Page**.
+Can be accelerated by calling ActiveWriter.Accelerate(float speed) on the TextDisplay component. <br><br>[Note: this should be returned to 1 when acceleration input has stopped]. <br><br>The TextMeshPro component's **Overflow mode should be set to Page**.
 | DippedTypewriter | Combines Typewriter with ChangeOnDip, softly fading between lines as they begin to be written. |

 ---